PolybitRockzz/downloads-segregator/README.md

 ## Startup guide
 > This step will be automated in the future.
 Stay tuned :)

-Use Task Scheduler to schedule your program to run on startup/login.
-Make sure you specify `downloads-segregation.vbs` file and start in the directory where you have installed the program.
+Use Task Scheduler in Windows to schedule your program to run on startup/login.
+Make sure you specify to run the python executable and add `app.py` file as a parameter, then start in the directory where you have installed the program.

 ## Upcoming features
-* Add support for other file types
+- Add support for other file types
-* Automate initial startup setup
+- Automate initial startup setup
-* Add optional renaming of files based on date and time
+- Add optional renaming of files based on date and time